 - For a probiotic pudding, skip adding the milk and start with fermented quinoa.
-Otherwise, mix the milk into the cooked quinoa and allow to soak while you prepare the rest of the ingredients.
+Otherwise, mix the milk into the cooked quinoa and allow it to soak while you prepare the rest of the ingredients.

 - Puree the bananas until smooth.

 - Mix the melted butter, vanilla and salt into the banana.
 Then add to the soaking quinoa along with any additional flavours.
 See the section above for 6 flavour options.